udamir/magx/readme.md

 ### From examples project

-The easiest way to try out MagX is using the magx-example:
+The easiest way to try out MagX is using the [magx-example](https://github.com/udamir/magx-examples) project:

 ```
 git clone https://github.com/udamir/magx-examples.git